aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-online/_index.md

 ```

 ## Step 3: Retrieve Project List and Display Information
-Use the manager to **retrieve project list** (list SharePoint projects) and print basic details such as name, creation date, and last saved date.
+Use the manager to **retrieve the project list** (i.e., list SharePoint projects) and print basic details such as name, creation date, and last saved date.

 ```java
 for (ProjectInfo p : reader.getProjectList()) {